TransDigm (TDG)

 12. Is Now The Time To Buy TransDigm?

-TransDigm is one of the best industrials companies out there.
-Although its revenue growth was mediocre over the last five years, its growth over the next 12 months is expected to be higher.
-Plus, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, and its impressive operating margins show it has a highly efficient business model.
+TransDigm is a pretty good company if you ignore its balance sheet.
+For starters, its revenue growth was exceptional over the last five years.
+On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, and its impressive operating margins show it has a highly efficient business model.